thanhhao98/UTH_AL_PRACTICE/README.md

 The implementation:
 - Creates a synthetic dataset of currency exchange rates
+- Can use real exchange rate data from the European Central Bank
 - Applies the Bellman-Ford algorithm to detect negative cycles
 - Validates the implementation against NetworkX library
 - Provides detailed output of detected arbitrage opportunities